Myonmu/WoH-Community-Modding-Guide/03 item shortlist.md

 #Weapon (slot A)

 #### CASSETTE PLAYER #SP
-Does not show anywhere in the game, currently (0.9.16) does nothing beyond looking cool
+Does not show anywhere in the game, currently (1.01) is bugged with a graphic that cannot be closed

 #### CHAINSAW
 #Weapon (slot A), OP weapon, made by combining FUEL with CHAINSAW \[NO FUEL]